cassgvp/WIN-Open-Neuroimaging-Community/docs/community/personas-2-motivations.md

 # 2.0.
 How are our personas motivated?
 {: .fs-9 }

-Why are our personas interested in engaging with this community?
+What reasons will researchers have for engaging with this community?
 {: .fs-6 .fw-300 }

 ---